creasty/Keyboard/README.md

 List of actions
 ---------------

-`+` denotes a key sequence of the 'super key' mode which is activated by the first letter with no modifier keys pressed.
+`+` denotes a key sequence in the 'super key' mode which is activated by pressing and holding the first letter with no modifier keys.

 ### Window/space navigation